IDS-702-Team1/705FinalProject/README.md

 ### Data

-We obtained the data from a Kaggle Competition (Painters by Numbers).
+We obtained the data from a Kaggle Competition (Painters by Numbers: https://www.kaggle.com/c/painter-by-numbers).
 The dataset consisted of over 100,000 paintings and was classified by the respective artist, genre, style and time period.

 ### Model Architecture